buildbuddy-io/buildbuddy/docs/config-olap-databases.md

 Setting up ClickHouse is completely optional when using BuildBuddy.
 BuildBuddy does not require ClickHouse for its core features, including the build results UI, remote cache, and remote execution system.

-However, some UI features, such as Trends, do require ClickHouse.
+However, some UI features, such as Trends, Drilldown, and Test Grid, Tags filtering, Audit Logging do require ClickHouse.
 Without a configured ClickHouse instance, these features will either be missing from the UI, or will be missing some features and may not scale to larger amounts of data.

 ## Options